Tearth/Inanis/README.md

  - [criterion](https://github.com/bheisler/criterion.rs) - benchmark framework

 ## Contributing
-Because Inanis is my pet project, I don't currently accept pull requests - this may or may not change in the future, depending on the way the project will go.
+Because Inanis is a pet project, pull requests are not currently accepted - this may or may not change in the future, depending on the way the project will go.
 However, feel free to make issues or suggestions, they are greatly appreciated.

 ## Commands
 ```